SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 Filling an internal table from a database table using [subqueries](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensubquery_glosry.htm "Glossary Entry").
-In both of the following examples, an internal table is filled from a database table.
-In the first example, a subquery is specified in the `WHERE` clause with the ABAP words ` NOT IN`.
-A check is made to verify whether a value matches a value in a set of values specified in parentheses.
-In the second example, an internal table is filled depending on data in another table.
-A subquery is specified in the `WHERE` clause with the ABAP word ` EXISTS`.
-In this case, it checks the result of the subquery that consists of another `SELECT` statement, i. e. a check is made if an entry exists in a table based on the specified conditions.
+The following two examples fill an internal table from a database table.
+In the first example, a subquery is specified in the `WHERE` clause with the `NOT IN` addition.
+It checks whether a value matches a value in a set of values specified in parentheses.
+The second example fills an internal table depending on data in another table.
+A subquery with the `EXISTS` addition is specified in the `WHERE` clause.
+In this case, the result of the subquery, which is another `SELECT` statement, is checked to see if an entry exists in a table based on the specified conditions.

 ``` abap